open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/database/oracle/index.md

 ## Requirements

-{%inlineCallout icon="description" bold="OpenMetadata 0.12 or later" href="/deployment"%}
-To deploy OpenMetadata, check the Deployment guides.
-{%/inlineCallout%}

-**Note**: To retrieve metadata from an Oracle database, the python-oracledb library can be utilized, which provides support for versions 12c, 18c, 19c, and 21c.
+**Note**: To retrieve metadata from an Oracle database, we use the `python-oracledb` library, which provides support for versions 12c, 18c, 19c, and 21c.

 To ingest metadata from oracle user must have `CREATE SESSION` privilege for the user.